hnoraa/DIFF-Tool/README.md

 ## Tested on Following OSs
 * Windows 10
-* Ubuntu 16.04.2 LTS <- (Need to continue testing new features on this...
-(5/10/2017))
+* Ubuntu 16.04.2 LTS

 ## To Do
+* [ ] optimize code
+* [ ] merge version.py and project.py
 * [ ] zip files are to be stored in zip directory (currently stored in root directory)
-* [ ] add latest version number to project schema to keep track of latest version index
+* [X] add latest version number to project schema to keep track of latest version index
 * [X] check to see if project already exists when creating a new project (based on project name only)
 * [ ] increase functionality of diff code, it should look to see if 0 or more characters are different between each line on each file
 * [ ] organize app so common code goes into globalFunc.py
 * [ ] **IMPORTANT: insure that all config parameters are being used in the app (currently, the directories aren\'t being utilized 05/05/2017)**
 * [X] global project for app (currently opened project)
 * [X] project schema (update config schema)
 * [X] projects directory